Koredotcom/docs/docs/xo/universal-bots/creating-a-universal-bot.md

     * Include new linked bots, or
     * Update already published linked bots, or
     * Delete any unlinked bots
+    !!! note

             Default dialog is automatically selected and as it is mandatory to publish it you cannot de-select it.

 6. You can choose to Publish the following training components:
-    * Training Utterances, Invocation Names, Synonyms, Fallback Bots, NLP Settings
+    * Training Utterances, Invocation Names, Synonyms, Fallback Bots, NLP Settings !!! note

           The first time you are publishing a Universal Bot, all the NLP settings need to be selected for publishing
 7. Select from the list of enabled languages to publish the bot and then click **Proceed**.
 [ ](https://kore-wordpress.s3.us-east-2.amazonaws.com/developer.kore.ai/wp-content/uploads/20210630111657/ub_publish.png)